boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R35__Sprzatajac_pod_lasem.md

 <br>

 (Zauważyłaś, że psychologia stała się właśnie nauką?
+A raczej objawiła się jako taka, po bliższym zbadaniu?
-A dokładniej, nauką nauk?
+W dodatku okazała się być *nauką nauk*!
 Nieźle, co?

 ...